lizhunan/IELTS/speaking/part2-题库.md

 - What you ate in the dinner
 - Whom you had dinner with
 - And explain why you enjoyed the dinner
+In the third year of my university, I joined in a team, a computer programming competition team.
+I took part in a national competition on behalf of Shandong province.
+Our team won the first place in the game.

-We went to a hot pot restaurant to celebrate the victory.
+So, We went to a hot pot restaurant to celebrate the victory.
 We selected a Sichuan hot pot restaurant which was famous for the spicy flavor.
 We ordered some mutton, beef and some vegetables as well as some beer.
 Everyone was excited and drank a lot.
+For the reason why I enjoy the dinner, it give me a chance to spend time with my teachers and team members to have a meal because we were very busy when we prepared the competition.

 ## 10.30